OSGeo/gdal/doc/source/drivers/vector/libkml.rst

      Specifieds the value of the ``<atom:email>`` element.
      It should include a ``@`` character.

-Additional datasource creation options affecting the top Document level:
+Additional dataset creation options affecting the top Document level:

 - .. dsco:: LINK